-"I guess we're as ready as we'll ever be."
-Evina replied.
-Then they cautiously walked into the dark tunnel.
+"I guess we're as ready as we'll ever be," Evina said.

 They jogged over to the giant golden doors leading into the palace.
 Harry opened the door and went in as the others followed behind.
 The main hall was empty too, but they could tell that the floor was recently polished.
 At the other end was the elevator to Pete's throne room.
-They shuffled inside and the doors closed.
+They shuffled inside, and the doors closed.

-"Uh, Harry," Evina asked.
+"Uh, Harry," Evina said.

 The elevator reached the top in no time.
 The doors opened to reveal the face of a huge Big Cheese.
 "Hello, toons," he said with a malicious sneer.
 "I hope you enjoyed your trip."

-"Ok, here's the first question."
-The cog sneered in their faces.
+"Ok, here's the first question," the cog sneered in their faces.
 "What are you doing here?"

 "B-b-but that's not part of the deal!"
 Pete stammered.